Cluster-Based Control of Transition-Independent MDPs: Examples

 \subsection{Channel Assignment Example}

-In this section we consider a scenario where agents attempt to assign themselves to different channels subject to bandwidth constraints and costs.
-This scenario will exemplify how a MAS, described as a game, can be abstracted to a MDP framework and controlled with CVI and GSA-R techniques.
+We consider an example where agents assign themselves to channels subject to bandwidth constraints and costs.
+This scenario will exemplify how a MAS, described as a game, can be abstracted to a MDP framework and controlled.

-Let there be three channels of low, medium, and high bandwidths (20, 50, 100).
-Each agent in the set of $N=6$ agents selects a channel to use at each time step.
-The agents evaluate each channel with a utility function of the form,

-where $b(x)$ is the bandwidth of channel $x$, $\nu(x)$ is the cost of using the channel, and $\beta_n$ is a scaling factor for each $n$ chosen randomly from $[0,1]$.
-This utility function can be interpreted as the effective bandwidth for $n$ had they chosen $x$ minus a scaled cost to use the channel.
-All agents are assumed to use a best-response style decision process, leading to a large sparse transition matrix describing 729 states.
-The cost structure, as chosen by the controller, can be one of the following structures:
+Let there be channels of low, medium, and high bandwidths (20, 50, 100).
+Each of $6$ agents selects a channel to use at each time step by evaluating their utility function: $u_n(x) = \frac{b(x)}{1+\sum_{n'\neq n} \mathbbm{1}(x_{n',t}=x)} - \beta_n\nu(x)$ where $b(x)$ is the bandwidth of channel $x$, $\nu(x)$ is the cost, and $\beta_n$ is a random scaling factor in $[0,1]$.
+This utility function can be interpreted as the effective bandwidth for $n$ had they chosen $x$ minus a scaled cost.
+All agents are assumed to use a best-response decision process, leading to a large sparse transition matrix.
+The cost structure, as chosen by the controller, can be one of: